 By: Insight is CapitalTM Podcast, Advisor Analyst

 Published on April 15, 2021

 Picton Mahoney Asset Management specializes in differentiated investment solutions and rules-based volatility management.
 Picton Mahoney helps its clients fortify their portfolios based on experience honed over the years through different market cycles and investing environments.

-Founded in 2004 and 100% employee owned, Picton Mahoney is a portfolio management boutique entrusted with approximately C$9.9 billion (as at August 31, 2021) in assets under management.
+Founded in 2004 and 100% employee owned, Picton Mahoney is a portfolio management boutique entrusted with approximately C$9.0 billion (as at May 31, 2022) in assets under management.
 Pioneers of Authentic Hedge® investment principles and practices in Canada, the firm offers a full suite of investment solutions, including mutual and alternative funds, to institutional and retail investors across the country.

 This material has been published by Picton Mahoney Asset Management ("PMAM") as a general source of information, is subject to change without notification and should not be construed as investment advice.
 This material should not be relied upon for any investment decision and is not a recommendation, solicitation or offering of any security in any jurisdiction.
 The information contained in this material has been obtained from sources believed reliable, however, the accuracy and/or completeness of the information is not guaranteed by PMAM, nor does PMAM assume responsibility or liability whatsoever.
 All investments involve risk and may lose value.
 This information is not intended to provide financial, investment, tax, legal or accounting advice specific to any person, and should not be relied upon in that regard.
 Tax, investment and all other decisions should be made, as appropriate, only with guidance from a qualified professional.

 This material is confidential and is intended for use by accredited investors or permitted clients in Canada only.
 Any review, re-transmission, dissemination or other use of this information by persons or entities other than the intended recipient is prohibited.